Martin Varsavsky is an Argentine/Spanish entrepreneur, founder of seven companies in the past 20 years.

 Martin Varsavsky’s current venture is Fon.
 With over 12 million hotspots, Fon is the largest WiFi network in the world.
 The company is headquartered in Madrid, Spain but its customers are worldwide, in Asia, Europe and the USA.
 Its investors include Atomico, British Telecom, Coral Group, Skype, Google, Index Ventures and Sequoia Capital.

 Martin Varsavsky manages the Varsavsky Foundation and is best known as the founder of two large educational projects in Latin America – Educ.ar (Argentina) and EducarChile (Chile), and the Safe Democracy Foundation.
 Martin was Ambassador at Large of Argentina from 2001 to 2005.
 He is also on the Board of Trustees of the William Jefferson Clinton Foundation, and is a board member of Instituto de Empresa, Spain’s leading business school, where he taught entrepreneurship for eight years.
 Since 2012 he has been teaching entrepreneurship at Columbia University in New York.
+In 2014 he joined the Supervisory Board of Axel Springer, the largest media company in Germany.

 Martin Varsavsky has written numerous articles on business and international relations that have been published in several international publications including El Pais and Newsweek.
 He is also a frequent speaker at conferences around the world and an active blogger.
 He is the recipient of various honors and rewards.